 Charles L. Sommers Canoe Base

-Troop 1128 traveled to northern Minnesota this summer to participate in wilderness canoeing at the Northern Tier High Adventure Base.
+Two crews from Troop 1128 traveled to the Boundary Waters Canoe Area Wilderness this summer to participate in wilderness canoeing at the Northern Tier High Adventure Base.
 Northern Tier is Scouting BSA’s gateway to adventure in the Great Northwoods.
 We started our adventure from the flagship base of Northern Tier, the Charles L. Sommers Canoe Base which has hosted Boy Scout canoe expeditions on the shores of Moose Lake since 1941.
 This region is associated with a rich history of fur trading which spanned the late 1600s through the late 1800s.
 Several fur trading companies hired French-Canadian Voyageurs, a hardy group of adventurers, to paddle birch bark canoes and haul trade goods and furs thousands of miles each summer by water and portage trail.

-Base Camp and Preparation: Our trip started with our departure out of Dulles Airport for Minneapolis on Sunday, July 21.
-Upon arriving in Minnesota, we drove 250 miles north to spend the night near Ely, Minnesota – 30 minutes away from base camp.
-Along the way we drove to the east to see Duluth, Minnesota and travel along a portion of the western shore of Lake Superior.
-The next day we arrived at base camp where we were assigned our two cabins, provided with initial instruction, and researched and chose our treks.
-On Tuesday, July 23 we completed our gear outfitting which included three canoes per crew.
-We packed our dry bags containing our personal gear and tents into waterproof liners and then into large packs called “whales: 2 for personal gear, 1 for the cooking kit, 1 for food.
+Our trip began with an early flight from Baltimore to Minneapolis on Sunday, July 20.
+Upon arriving in Minnesota, we drove 250 miles north to spend the night in Ely, Minnesota –half an hour from base camp.
+Along the way we stopped in Duluth to visit the shores of Lake Superior and skip stones in the rain.
+The next day we arrived at base camp where we underwent temperature checks, were assigned our cabins, completed pack checks, selected our routes and purchased our maps.
+We completed our gear outfitting the next morning which included three canoes per crew.
+We packed our dry bags containing our personal gear and tents into waterproof liners and then into large packs called whales: 2 for personal gear and tents, 1 for the cooking kit, and 1 for food.
 The whales ranged in weight from over 60 lbs to over 90 lbs.
 We set out that morning for 6 days of wilderness canoeing.